Lulusar-Dudipatsar National Park: Access

 The road is accessible by cars and motorbikes.
-The 2005 Kashmir earthquake in North Pakistan made access more difficult.
+The 2005 Kashmir earthquake in North Pakistan destroyed roads and other infrastructure and made access more difficult.
 However, since 2006 the Pakistan government has taken steps to restore tourism in the Kaghan Valley, including rebuilding and new tourism facilities and infrastructure.

 Region

 Saiful Muluk National Park, with Lake Saiful Muluk, is adjacent to Lulusar-Dodipat National Park in the Kaghan Valley region.
-Together the parks protect 88000 ha.
+Together the two national parks protect 88000 ha.